-It is hoped that the model can run alongside our telemetry system and sent a txt message to the duty officer who will initiate a response.
-It is recommended that a roster be set up during the holiday period for duty Council officers to respond to exceedences following a txt message from the laboratory.
+It is hoped that the model can run alongside our telemetry system and send a text message to the duty officer who will initiate a response.
 The Kaiteriteri Domain Board is happy to erect and remove the temporary signs at Kaiteriteri and possibly neighbouring beaches.

-Warning people by patrolling the beaches was discussed with the public health service, but it is recognised that this could be onerous as the patrols would have to be over the whole day following the alarm.
+Warning people by patrolling the beaches was discussed with the public health service, but it is recognised that this would be onerous as the patrols would have to be over the whole day following the alarm.
 Radio announcements should be considered.